Data Seeding Using CloudBerry Backup part I

 Likewise, whenever you modify any files within that folder, just run the backup plan and you’re good to go.

-If you still have any questions regarding seeding data — feel free to drop us a line at firstname.lastname@example.org, and we will get back to you shortly.
+If you still have any questions regarding data seeding, feel free to address to MSP360 technical support team at email@example.com.